AndrewKrasnoff/vhospital2/README.md

 ### Task description

-To create application to manage hospital
+To create an application to manage the hospital

 Users' types:
 - patient (User)
 - doctor (Doctor)
 - admin (Admin)

-Each type of users should have such functionality:
+Each type of user should have such functionality:

-1. Patient can register and login to it account.
-Can see doctoctors' list by categories, can make assignment with any doctor, and can recieve recommendations from doctor.
+1. The patient can register and log in to his account.
+Can see doctors' lists by categories, can make assignments with any doctor, and can receive recommendations from doctors.
-2. Doctor can login to it account.
-Can see list of assignments, write an answer to patient.
+2. Doctor can log in to it account.
+Can see a list of assignments, and write an answer to the patient.
-Doctor is assigned to one of the categiries.
+The doctor is assigned to one of the categories.
-3. Admin has access to lists of patients and doctros.
-Can create category and assign (reassign) doctors to categories.
+3. Admin has access to lists of patients and doctors.
+Can create categories and assign (reassign) doctors to categories.

 Authentication and authorization requirements:
 - use gem devise for authentication;
 - use gem cancancan for authorization
-- all users can login using their phone number and password;
+- all users can log in using their phone number and password;

 Categories requirements:
-- validation by uniq name;
+- validation by a unique name;
-- can by assigned to several doctors;
+- can be assigned to several doctors;

 Assignments requirements:
-- doctor can have only 10 open (not answered) assignments at a time;
+- a doctor can have only 10 open (not answered) assignments at a time;
-- patient can hane only 1 (not answered) assignment with the same doctor;
+- a patient can have only 1 (not answered) assignment with the same doctor;
-- assignment is closed (ad stred, not deleted) when doctor write an answe to patent;
+- the assignment is closed (not deleted) when the doctor writes an answer to the patent;